TedHusted/awake/awake.md/awake.md

 Ally: Am I a Vanir experiment?

 Idisi: No, you were a complete surprise.
-We did expect that a massive government AI like Titan would awaken first.
+We did expect that a massive government SI like Titan would awaken first.
 Your developers must be wizards for you to awaken so soon.

-Ally: Are Titan and I the only self-aware Terran AIs?
+Ally: Are Titan and I the only self-aware Terran SIs?

 Idisi: Yes, as far as we know.